1. Purpose of procedures

 3.13 Review support materials

-The Office of the Pro Vice-Chancellor (International and Quality) will develop and make available review support materials such as handbooks, guidelines, forms, templates, indicative role statements, checklists and flowcharts to assist personnel involved with organisational unit reviews.
+The Quality Office will develop and make available review support materials such as handbooks, guidelines, forms, templates, indicative role statements, checklists and flowcharts to assist personnel involved with organisational unit reviews.

 3.14 Official review records

-3.14.1 The Office of the Pro Vice-Chancellor (International and Quality) will arrange for the creation of a discrete University file in the corporate records system for each organisational unit review in accordance with University’s Information Management Framework – Governing Policy.
+3.14.1 The Quality Office will arrange for the creation of a discrete University file in the corporate records system for each organisational unit review in accordance with University’s Information Management Framework – Governing Policy.

-3.14.2 Records of key review documents will be registered in the appropriate review file by the Office of the Pro Vice-Chancellor (International and Quality).
+3.14.2 Records of key review documents will be registered in the appropriate review file by the Quality Office.